Data Privacy

 Is Google tracking the location of my Chromebook?

-LPS has specifically disabled “geolocation services” on student Chromebooks, which prevents Google from seeing the geo-data associated with the “where” of the Chromebook use by students.
+LPS has intentionally turned off “geolocation services” on student Chromebooks, which prevents Google from seeing the geo-data associated with the “where” of the Chromebook use by students.

 LPS and Google can see the IP address (network address) of the WiFi network that the Chromebook is using, but not its physical coordinates.